Diesel (2025 film): Plot

-Police hunt Vasu, and Manoharan sends Vasu to his friend, Pottu Sekar's custody, but Sekar's wife, Kayal, opposes sheltering Vasu.
+Police hunt Vasu, and Manoharan sends Vasu to the custody of his friend Pottu Sekar, but Sekar's wife Kayal opposes sheltering Vasu.
 Vasu and his friend Murthy hide in a mid-ocean boat.
 Malar, a law student, tests her dream of a mermaid saving her by going into the ocean.
 When her boat stops for repairs, she falls in, and Vasu rescues her.
 She learns about Vasu's biological parents, Dillibabu and Neelam, and is surprised when Neelam appears as a mermaid in her dreams.
+Vasu reveals his past.
+Dillibabu is Manoharan's best friend who later adopted Vasu after police killed Dillibabu during crude oil smuggling caused by Balamurugan's father.
+Neelam died due to a tsunami while thinking about her husband.
 Malar confesses her love for Vasu.
-Mayavel recovers and starts his killing spree, humiliating and arresting Manoharan, and sealing his petrol pump.
+Mayavel recovers and starts his killing spree, humiliating and arresting Manoharan and sealing his petrol pump.
 Vasu remains unaware in the ocean, while Balamurugan clears Vasu's slum settlements and takes control of the oil syndicate, bribing and threatening members.
-Following Jettu's warning about the police, Vasu moves to Kakinada port after sending Malar and friends back to land.
-Balamurugan brutally kills Jettu and excessively taps around 2 crore liters of oil, prompting a probe under Rudraksh Bhatia, Chief Secretary.
+Following Jettu's warning about the police, Vasu moves to Kakinada Port after sending Malar and friends back to land.
+Balamurugan brutally kills Jettu and excessively taps around 2 crore litres of oil, prompting a probe under Rudraksh Bhatia, Chief Secretary.
 Mayavel exploits fishermen's hatred towards Manoharan, learning Vasu's whereabouts, but Vasu and Murthy narrowly escape Mayavel's check and reach Chennai.

-Vasu learns of Jettu's death and that they unknowingly traveled with his corpse the previous night.
-He also discovers Manoharan's arrest and Pathaan's mastermind behind it.
-Earlier, Pathaan had stated that by bribing the government, he had kept the pipeline open, aiming to build a private Chennai port, with plans to vacate the 5,000-acre area occupied by slum residents.
-Manoharan severs his ties with Pathaan, while Manoharan had asked not to disclose his arrest to Vasu, fearing for Vasu's safety if he returns to Chennai.
-Manoharan's lawyer, Namachivayam, refuses help, angered by Malar's love for Vasu.
-Pottu Sekar motivates Vasu to find the missing 2 crore liters of crude oil to expose Pathaan's misdeeds.
-Rudraksh Bhatia and his team begin their probe, while Vasu apprehends corrupt oil transport in-charge Moorthy, learning Pathaan's plan: moving into battery technology, using surplus Lithium from Jammu and Kashmir, aiming to lead global battery manufacturing.
-So, Pathaan needs a harbour for business ease, so he looted crude oil, hoarding it secretly, to make people switch to his batteries.
+Vasu learns of Jettu's death and that they unknowingly travelled with his corpse the previous night.
+He also discovers Manoharan's arrest and Pathaan as the mastermind behind it.
+Earlier, Pathaan had stated that by bribing the government, he had kept the pipeline open, aiming to build a private Chennai port, planning to vacate the 5,000-acre area occupied by slum residents.
+Manoharan severs his ties with Pathaan.
+The former had asked not to disclose his arrest to Vasu, fearing for his safety if he returns to Chennai.
+Manoharan's lawyer Namachivayam refuses help, angered by Malar's love for Vasu.
+Sekar motivates Vasu to find the missing 2 crore litres of crude oil to expose Pathaan's misdeeds.
+Bhatia and his team begin their probe, while Vasu apprehends corrupt oil transport in-charge Moorthy.
+Vasu learns Pathaan's plan: moving into battery technology, using surplus lithium from Jammu and Kashmir, aiming to lead global battery manufacturing.
+Since Pathaan needs a harbour for business, he looted crude oil, secretly hoarding it to make people switch to his batteries.